w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 If one receives staking rewards and the amount of staked tokens within the stash account increases over time, the position within a bag changes and may also result in a change of bag.
 This may also happen if accounts within the bag bond more tokens or unbond tokens, one's account position and the position of other accounts in the bags list might change.
-These changes are not done automatically.
+These changes are not done automatically, requiring the nominator to submit the permissionless extrinsic `rebag` within the `voterList` pallet to update their position.
-The `voterList` pallet comes with the extrinsic `putInFrontOf` which helps the node to move up in the bag.
-Also, the pallet comes with an important permissionless extrinsic: `rebag`.
 This allows anyone to specify another account that is in the wrong bag, and place it in the correct one.
+The `voterList` pallet also comes with the extrinsic `putInFrontOf` which helps the node to move up in the bag.
 Actions like bonding/unbonding tokens automatically rebags the nominator node, but events like staking rewards/slashing do not.
 See the [bags-list](learn-nominator.md#bags-list) section for more information.